Whether for health or ethical reasons, going vegan doesn’t have to be as tough as you think…

 Not many restaurants serve vegan hummus, so we were glad to find out that Kabaji does – and it’s really good too!
 We also love the Quinoa Tabbouleh salad crafted by nutritionist Sawsan Wazzan Jabri.

 Multiple locations. kababji.com

 This Italian cafe makes it easy for people following plant-based diets by offering a separate menu.
 Choose from fresh soups, bruschetta and pasta, all guaranteed to be vegan.

 Multiple locations. facebook.com/carlucciosme

 Because who doesn’t love a good pizza?
-Another one of our favourites in the city, Freedom Pizza not only offers vegan cheese, but vegan sausages too!
+Another one of our favourites in the city, Freedom Pizza not only offers vegan cheese and vegan sausages, but they do vegan ice cream sandwiches too!